rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-29-injection-owasp.md

 <img src="/images/blog/injection/admin.jpg" alt="burp suite admin login">

-Now, if we head into the Repeater tab and press the Send button, we get authentication denied in the Response area.
-Let's see if we can add SQL to it and bypass the login authentication to gain admin access.
+Now, if we head into the Repeater tab and press the Send button, we get a response that says authentication denied.
+Let's see if we can add SQL to it to bypass the login authentication to gain admin access.

 So instead of "admin" let's type in "admin' or 1=1--" in the Request section.

 <img src="/images/blog/injection/adminrequest.jpg" alt="submitting a request through burp suite">

 Now, if we press send... it worked!
-We have access to the admin account.
-We can see that the admin email address is **admin@juice-sh.op** at the bottom of the Response section too which may come in handy later.
+We now have access to the admin account.
+We can also see the admin's email address **admin@juice-sh.op** at the bottom of the Response section too which may come in handy later.

 Why did this work?
 Well, by adding: